 Dental is covered only up to $350 for sudden and unexpected pain to sound and natural teeth and $500 for an accident related emergency.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

-Patriot Exchange provides coverage anywhere outside the home country including travel time as well.
+Patriot Exchange Program provides coverage anywhere outside the home country including travel time as well.
 It also optionally covers loss of checked luggage.

 How do I use the insurance?

 First, you will have to pay your $100 deductible per incident before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.

 After that, the plan pays 100% up to the selected policy maximum, ranging from $50,000 to $500,000.